RachelSa/regenerating-dinosaurs/README.md

   - An hourly update of forecast data for a weather-related app
   - A recalculation of an application's top trending hashtag every ten minutes

-A task is a subroutine, a set of instructions to perform a job.
+A task is a set of instructions to perform a job.
 The task could be a read or write to the application's database, a request to an API, or any job that can be routinely executed by code.

 Ruby on Rails applications have a task management tool called Rake.
 Rake tasks are written in a file with a .rake extension, called a Rake file.
 They can be run with the command `rake <task_name>`, i.e.: `rake send_renewal_reminders`.